turbonemesis/constitution/CONSTITUTION.md

 ### Article	X	- Dissolution

 Section 1 - Dissolution	will be	decided	if there is a fifty percent quorum and 2/3 of	the	active group members vote	to dissolve.

+Section 2 - Dissolution may also be decided at any time by a written notice from the current President of {CompanyName}.